ricardojoserf/MemorySnitcher/README.md

 }
 ```

-And the function initializeFunctions will now take these two values:
+And the function initializeFunctions will now take the value of the ntdll.dll base address and the *NtReadVirtualMemory* address as input arguments:

 ```
 void initializeFunctions(uintptr_t hNtdllPtr, uintptr_t NtReadVirtualMemoryPtr) {